gridbugs/icfp2025-ocaml-workshop-talk/index.md

 ### Opam

-- Metadata format for OCaml packages
+- CLI Tool for installing OCaml packages
-- Tool for installing packages
+- Metadata format for packages
 - Repository of ~4500 packages

 { pause }